 Enrollment in language courses is in some cases determined by placement examinations.

 For more information, see Languages and if necessary consult the Coordinator for the language, listed on that page.
 Language courses must be taken for a letter grade.
 Pass/D/Fail or Registration credit (R) is not permitted.

-Newly declared majors and concentrators should consult the director of undergraduate studies in order to plan a program of study.
+Newly declared majors and concentrators should consult the Director of Undergraduate Studies (DUS) in order to plan a program of study.
 The goal is to strike a balance between courses that will help a student achieve depth in a particular area/discipline and those that foster a wider perspective.
-Although students are encouraged to approach faculty in the department based on their specific interests, the director of undergraduate studies functions as an ad hoc adviser for all entering students, addressing issues of course requirements, credit and approval for courses in other departments or other schools, study abroad, and, eventually, honors requirements (including the senior thesis).
+Although students are encouraged to approach faculty in the department based on their specific interests, the Director of Undergraduate Studies functions as an ad hoc adviser for all entering students, addressing issues of course requirements, credit and approval for courses in other departments or other schools, study abroad, and, eventually, honors requirements (including the senior thesis).
 For more information on advising, see Frequently Asked Questions.
-Please do not hesitate to contact the director of undergraduate studies by e-mail or in person during office hours.
+Please do not hesitate to contact the by e-mail or in person during office hours.
 For an overview of requirements for major/concentrator pathways for your studies, please see this worksheet.
 Please bring it with you when meeting the DUS for advising purposes.

 Career Advising - Center for Career Education Opportunities

 The Center for Career Education (CCE) works with undergraduate and graduate students, and alumni to help them define career goals and gain meaningful work experiences through: